huma-engineering/huma-docs/data-collection/huma-app/features/to-dos.md

 Pending appointments are also displayed here when they require confirmation, as well as confirmed appointments which are upcoming.

-Besides the To do list, which lets you see your top priority tasks from within the app, you can also [configure your own reminders](./setting-reminders.md) from within the modules so that you get push notifications.
+Besides the To do list, which lets you see your top priority tasks from within the Huma App, you can also [configure your own reminders](./setting-reminders.md) from within the modules so that you get push notifications.

 **Related articles**: [Track modules](./track-modules.md); [Setting reminders](./setting-reminders.md); [Configuring patient to dos](../../admin-portal/managing-deployments/configuring-the-content/patient-to-dos.md)